breadface/subset_scanning_adversarial_demo/README.md

 python showcase_subset_scanning_demo.py
 ```

-This will demonstrate the complete workflow and generate visualizations showing the detection results.
+This will demonstrate the complete workflow and generate both quantitative and qualitative visualizations.

 ## 📊 What You'll See